Hipmob/hipmob-ios-experience/README.md

         #include <hipmob/HMChatViewController.h>

 4. then create the controller and present it.
 You'll need to use your Hipmob application ID [Get it by signing up here](https://manage.hipmob.com/register).
-For example, if the application ID was "2ea7d86854df4ca185af84e68ea72fe1":
+For example, if the application ID was "3e059479fc6e4437a4e955d56081bc73" (which you can use without signing up - it's a live demo):

         // initialize it with the appropriate app identifier, taken from the Hipmob console at https://manage.hipmob.com/#apps
-        HMChatViewController * livechat = [[HMChatViewController alloc] initWithAppID:@"2ea7d86854df4ca185af84e68ea72fe1" andUser:nil];
+        HMChatViewController * livechat = [[HMChatViewController alloc] initWithAppID:@"3e059479fc6e4437a4e955d56081bc73" andUser:nil];

         // the HMChatViewController is a UINavigationController, so we have access to all the navigation controller fields
         // adjust the navigation bar's tint color to match the applications color